linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 condition will be in better fiscal shape than most of the current members of the eurozone.

-16.38 CONCLUSIONS
+### 16.38 Conclusions

-Although the EMS was originally envisaged as a zone of monetary stability, it differed from a simple agreement

-to peg exchange rates in a number of important respects, such as the central role of the ECU, the setting-up

-- f a common pool of reserves, the individualization of divergence thresholds and the theoretically symmetric responsibilities for surplus and deficit countries.
+Although the EMS was originally envisaged as a zone of monetary stability, it differed from a simple agreement to peg exchange rates in a number of important respects, such as the central role of the ECU, the setting-up of a common pool of reserves, the individualization of divergence thresholds and the theoretically symmetric responsibilities for surplus and deficit countries.
 However, the EMS was certainly far from a monetary union.
-!ere was no ECB to supply the ECU, which was a mere calculation and far from a medium of exchange.
-!e EMS transformed itself from a zone of currency stability into a credible anti-in$ation zone, and its final transformation was to become a framework for achieving EMU.
-Its success as an anti-in$ation zone can be partly explained by the fact that, following the experience of the 1970s, there was a greater commitment by governments to control in$ation.
+There was no ECB to supply the ECU, which was a mere calculation and far from a medium of exchange.
+The EMS transformed itself from a zone of currency stability into a credible anti-inflation zone, and its final transformation was to become a framework for achieving EMU.
+Its success as an anti-inflation zone can be partly explained by the fact that, following the experience of the 1970s, there was a greater commitment by governments to control inflation.
 Furthermore, the associated cost in terms of higher unemployment levels did not prove to be politically disastrous for the governments concerned.
-While EMS members did bring down their in$ation rates, especially in the cases of Italy and France, this does not establish causality.
-It may well have been the case that Italy and France would have engaged in an anti-in$ationary set of policies even if they had not joined the EMS.
+While EMS members did bring down their inflation rates, especially in the cases of Italy and France, this does not establish causality.
+It may well have been the case that Italy and France would have engaged in an anti-inflationary set of policies even if they had not joined the EMS.

-439

-International Finance

-During the 1980s and 1990s the balance of benefits and costs tipped increasingly favourably towards

-EMU.
-In the way of benefits, the single market project, by tackling non-tariff barriers to trade and

-requiring the removal of capital controls, made the usage of differing national currencies look increasingly

-ine'cient.
-On the other hand, the main cost associated with EMU, namely the loss of monetary policy

-sovereignty, had already largely been given up by members of the ERM who accepted the monetary

-discipline of the Bundesbank.
-For this reason, France and Italy became increasingly interested in EMU

-partly because it would give them a greater say in the conduct of monetary policy as members of the

-board of the ECB.

-!e PIIGS crisis has shown that, in retrospect, the overlooking of the 60% national debt criterion for

-entrance to EMU was a mistake.
-By admitting countries like Italy and Greece, the eurozone made itself

-vulnerable to a speculative attack on those countries with high national debts.
-On the other hand, the policy of

-bailing out bond holders who knew the risks they undertook when buying PIIGS debt must also be questioned.

-If bondholders fail to diversify their portfolios appropriately, then there is not really a case in a capitalist

-system for bailing them out.
-Banks are supposedly sophisticated investors who should understand the need to

-appropriately diversify their sovereign bond exposures, and the shareholders of those banks should be forced

-to accept the losses rather than be bailed out by taxpayers of whatever country.
+During the 1980s and 1990s the balance of benefits and costs tipped increasingly favourably towards EMU.
+In the way of benefits, the single market project, by tackling non-tariff barriers to trade and requiring the removal of capital controls, made the usage of differing national currencies look increasingly inefficient.
+On the other hand, the main cost associated with EMU, namely the loss of monetary policy sovereignty, had already largely been given up by members of the ERM who accepted the monetary discipline of the Bundesbank.
+For this reason, France and Italy became increasingly interested in EMU partly because it would give them a greater say in the conduct of monetary policy as members of the board of the ECB.

+The PIIGS crisis has shown that, in retrospect, the overlooking of the 60% national debt criterion for entrance to EMU was a mistake.
+By admitting countries like Italy and Greece, the eurozone made itself vulnerable to a speculative attack on those countries with high national debts.
+On the other hand, the policy of bailing out bond holders who knew the risks they undertook when buying PIIGS debt must also be questioned.
+If bondholders fail to diversify their portfolios appropriately, then there is not really a case in a capitalist system for bailing them out.
+Banks are supposedly sophisticated investors who should understand the need to appropriately diversify their sovereign bond exposures, and the shareholders of those banks should be forced to accept the losses rather than be bailed out by taxpayers of whatever country.

 !e survival of the EMU is an issue that extends well beyond the 19 eurozone members.
 A break-up of